hafbau/formbricks/packages/js/README.md

 ## What is Fastform

-Fastform is your go-to solution for in-product micro-surveys that will supercharge your product experience! 🚀 For more information please check out [fastform.com](https://fastform.com).
+Fastform is your go-to solution for in-product micro-forms that will supercharge your product experience! 🚀 For more information please check out [fastform.com](https://fastform.com).

 ## How to use this library